 Then, I think.
 I think about how I’m laying in my mom’s arms, and how I thought she’d disappeared.
 But while she looked cold and empty just moments before, I can now feel the warmest part of her: her light.
 I lay my cheek upon it, and it burns fiercely from somewhere around her heart.
 And when I hold my hand against my chest, I feel my own light too.

-Afterwards we ate kimchi jjigae—microwaved, for it had grown cold—holding the warmth within us as we sipped soup from our bowls.
+Afterwards we ate kimchi jjigae—microwaved, for it had grown cold—bringing the warmth within us as we sipped soup from our bowls.